emma-sax4/emmasax4.info/_posts/2019-12-29-bootstrap-css-and-icons-in-this-site.md

 ## CSS

 Using Bootstrap for the entire layout of this website, as well as for specific elements means there's so much less CSS in this repository.
-I started with over 600 lines of CSS, and now I have more like ___.
+I started with over 600 lines of CSS, and now I have about 220 lines.
 But, there are still some pieces that I've chosen to override from Bootstrap's defaults.
 All of my custom CSS is in [this directory](https://github.com/emma-sax4/emma-sax4.github.io/tree/release/assets/css).

 The pieces I'm overriding are:
 * Blockquotes